jlleongarcia/jlleongarcia/content/blog/py-pendulum-chaotic.md

 <!--
 w2 40

-w2 40 and L2 1.01 -->
+w2 40 and L2 1.01
+-->

 ## From Theory to App: The Double Pendulum in Action

 Inspired by this dance of unpredictability, I embarked on a journey to create an app that simulates the double pendulum's movements.

-Let me remind you now that the system is **chaotic but deterministic** - Given the same initial conditions, you will always get the same trajectory.
+Let me remind you now that the system is **chaotic, yet deterministic**.

+Given the same initial conditions, you will always get the same trajectory.

-It's not just an app; it's a digital playground where you can tweak initial conditions, set the pendulums in motion, and watch the magic of non-linearity unfold.
+It's not just an app; it's a digital playground where you can tweak initial conditions, set the pendulums in motion, and **watch the magic of non-linearity unfold**.

 Every app has its genesis, a series of steps and decisions that bring it from concept to reality.
 The double pendulum app was no different, and its creation was a blend of technology, physics, and a dash of ingenuity.